 While the Soviet leaders seem prepared for the present not to meddle in Yugoslav affairs, there is every reason to believe that in the event of difficulties in the post-Tito period, they would not hesitate to take advantage of them in an effort to bring Yugoslavia back into their orbit.
-Everything will hinge on the capacity of the institutions and of the men who inherit the leadership to preserve the continuity of the current political line.
-The efforts made to strengthen the institutions and in particular to ensure that the machinery established for the succession will function smoothly would seem to indicate that Yugoslavia has a good chance of being able to press on with its national experiment.
+Everything will hinge on the capacity of Yugoslavia's institutions and future leaders to preserve the current political line.
+Efforts to strengthen the institutions and in particular to ensure that the machinery established for the succession will function smoothly would seem to indicate that Yugoslavia has a good chance of being able to press on with its national experiment.